ministryofjustice/opg-docker/nginx/README.md

-as abstract as possible nginx setup
+as abstract as possible nginx setup. there is a default catchall which will return status 444 if no matching host header is found.

 env vars
 --------